denoland/std/README.md

 - Grab the `STRIPE_SECRET_KEY`, which is the secret key located at [Developers > API Keys](https://dashboard.stripe.com/test/apikeys)

-Once you have all of this setup, you should be able to run SaaSKit locally.
+Once you have all of this setup, you should be able to run Deno SaaSKit locally.

 ### Running locally